The four secrets to speaking with experts in the room

 4. Tweak for the experts

 Let go of having to say something new or surprising to them.
-You can’t - they know all the facts and figures.
+You can’t – they know all the facts and figures.
 And if you try and impress them in this way, you’ll quickly lose the rest of your audience.
-Instead impress them with they way that you explain your topic.
+Instead impress them with the way that you explain your topic.
 For example, use a metaphor which hasn’t been used before.
 Have them say to themselves: “I hadn’t thought about it that way before” or “That’s an excellent way of explaining that concept.”

 So you can deliver a presentation which is useful and engaging for every person in the room.
 What tips do you have for speaking with experts in the room?